 5. Under which Ministry National Disaster Management Authority comes?

 b) Ministry of Foreign Affairs

 c) Ministry of Pollution

 d) Ministry of Home Affairs

 Explanation: National Disaster Management Authority is an agency of the Ministry of Home Affairs.
-Primary purpose of National Disaster Management Authority is to coordinate response to natural or manmade disaster.
+Primary purpose of National Disaster Management Authority is to coordinate response to the natural or manmade disaster.

-Explanation: Disaster Management plays very important role in India.
+Explanation: Disaster Management plays a very important role in India.
 India has been traditionally vulnerable to the natural disasters on the account of its unique geographical conditions.
 Earthquakes, floods, droughts and many more recurrent phenomena occur.

 7. Who heads the National Crisis Management Committee?